 All surveys are subject to sampling error, which is the expected probable difference between interviewing everyone in a population versus a scientific sampling drawn from that population.
-The sampling error for a sample of 468 adults is +/- 4.5 percent at a 95 percent confidence interval.
-Thus if 55 percent of adults said they approved of the job that Barack Obama is doing as president, one would be 95 percent sure that the true figure would be between 50.5 percent and 59.5 percent (55 percent +/- 4.5 percent) had all Massachusetts adults been interviewed, rather than just a sample.
-The margin of sampling error for the sample of 431 registered voters is +/- 4.7 percent at a 95 percent confidence interval.
+The sampling error for a sample of 477 adults is +/- 4.5 percent at a 95 percent confidence interval.
+Thus if 55 percent of adults said they are very confident that law enforcement agencies will be able to keep the Boston Marathon safe from violence this year, one would be 95 percent sure that the true figure would be between 50.5 percent and 59.5 percent (55 percent +/- 4.5 percent) had all Massachusetts adults been interviewed, rather than just a sample.
+The sampling error for a sample of 424 registered voters is +/- 5 percent at a 95 percent confidence interval.
 Sampling error increases as the sample size decreases, so statements based on various population subgroups are subject to more error than are statements based on the total sample.
 Sampling error does not take into account other sources of variation inherent in public opinion studies, such as non-response, question wording, or context effects.